avinashganguri/traffic/README.md

 To convert the TensorFlow model we built into TensorFlow Lite model and run in Mobile devices such as Android.
 But this is our long-term goal, as TensorFlow Lite is still in developing phase where one can better use already developed models by google, rather than converting our own TensorFlow model.

-**A complete documentation of the project can be found in this wiki link: https://github.com/avinashganguri/Traffic/wiki/Increment-2**
+**A complete documentation of the project can be found in this wiki link: <a href="https://github.com/avinashganguri/Traffic/wiki/Increment-2">Documentation</a>**